 The way a team plays as a whole determines its success.
 And the Blacktown Workers Sports Club reflects the qualities of a successful sporting team: passionate, dedicated and determined.
 Passionate about sport and its role in the community; dedicated to supporting members and affiliated sporting bodies with excellent services and facilities; and determined at maintaining a high level of success.

-Opened in December 1998, Workers Sports is a modern and functional venue featuring a Sports Bar and Lounge, International Buffet, Coffee Shop, and a popular outdoor area.
+The Club you see today opened it’s doors on December 13, 1998, with the original sporting and recreation club owned by the club receiving it’s first liquor licence on July 15, 1978.
+Workers Sports is a modern and functional venue featuring a Sports Bar and Lounge, International Buffet, Coffee Shop, and a popular outdoor area.
 The Club is located on the H.E.
-Laybutt Reserve, adjacent to the renowned sporting complex which features two soccer fields, two rugby league fields/cricket ovals, two bowling greens, five all weather tennis courts and a baseball diamond.
+Laybutt Reserve, adjacent to the renowned sporting complex which features two soccer fields, two rugby league fields/cricket ovals, three bowling greens, five all weather tennis courts and a baseball diamond.
 The H.E.
 Laybutt Sporting complex is home to many of our affiliated sporting teams and sub-clubs, boasting some 7,000 sportsmen and women, seniors and juniors.

 Our foundation members have long been considered pioneers given their foresight to establish Workers Blacktown and make wise investments to ensure our long-term longevity.
 The most recent acquisition was the purchase of Hubertus Country Club at the end of 2014.
 Rich in German history it has been brought to back to life.